 February 27, 1933

 Hitler's initial plan to achieve dominion was through the ballot box.
 Elections were planned for 5 March 1933.
-Despite the power of the Nazi Party, it never had achieved a majority of the vote.
+Despite the power of Hitler's NSDAP, it never had achieved a majority of the vote.
 A week before the vote, though, a fire broke out in the Reichstag during the evening.
 Hermann Goering was on the site of the fire quickly to coordinate fire-fighting efforts, but the building was gutted.

 Suspicion focused immediately on communist insurgents.
 Marinus van der Lubbe, a young communist, was captured at the scene and took credit for the fire.
 He alone was convicted of it, and he was beheaded in January 1934.
-There is reason to believe that van der Lubbe was insane, and in any event his conviction was overturned decades after the war based on a 1998 German law providing that all convictions under Nazi rule were null and void.
+There is a reason to believe that van der Lubbe was insane, and in any event, his conviction was overturned decades after the war based on a 1998 German law providing that all convictions under Hitler's rule were null and void.

 It is easy to assume that because Goering was on the scene that he had something to do with it and used the communist as a patsy.
-Given the Nazis' free use of false-flag incidents throughout their reign, this is quite possible.
+Given Adolf Hitler's free use of false-flag incidents throughout their reign, this is quite possible.

 The fire had many consequences aside from the death of van der Lubbe.
 It led directly to the Reichstag Fire Bill which was passed the day after the fire, and the Enabling Act which was passed on 23 March 1933.
 Together, those bills created a dictatorship under Adolf Hitler.
 In addition, the decision of the court not to convict other alleged perpetrators of the fire led Hitler to create a new People's Court which became infamous for handing out death sentences.